 How long does it take?

 Results are usually available within 2-3 business days after the screening is complete.
 Results sent to a Medical Review Officer may take an additional 72+ hours to complete, while the MRO conducts their interview.

 What if a candidate needs to change the location for their appointment?

-Candidates can now change the location of their scheduled drug / health screen directly in the applicant portal:
+Candidates can now change the location of their scheduled drug / health screen directly in the Candidate Portal:

 What if a candidate misses the deadline?